-10.17.
-The following events that might occur in the vicinity of the site should be also considered:

-- (a) A severe accident on nearby nuclear installations (radiation hazard).
-Detailed guidance on the studies and investigations necessary for assessing the impact of a nuclear installations on humans and the environment is provided in IAEA Safety Standards Series No. NS-G-3.2, Dispersion of Radioactive Material in Air and Water and Consideration of Population Distribution in Site Evaluation of Nuclear Power Plants [5]; - (b) Disturbances in the connection of external electric grid, including its un-availability; - (c) Damage to headrace or tailrace facilities (in the case of once through cooling water on river sites).
+- 10.17.
+The following events that might occur in the vicinity of the site should be also be considered: - (a) A severe accident on nearby nuclear installations (radiation hazard).
+Detailed guidance on the studies and investigations necessary for assessing the impact of a nuclear installations on humans and the environment is provided in IAEA Safety Standards Series No. NS-G-3.2, Dispersion of Radioactive Material in Air and Water and Consideration of Population Distribution in Site Evaluation of Nuclear Power Plants NS-G-3.2 [5]; - (b) Disturbances in the connection of external electric grid, including its unavailability unavailability; - (c) Damage to headrace or tailrace facilities (in the case of once-through cooling water on river sites).